asymptoter/gfg/README.md

+# Always use `go test ./..`

 # About this project

-This project can let you run go test on only necessary packages (modified packages and packages that depend on them) in a git repository.
+~~This project can let you run go test on only necessary packages (modified packages and packages that depend on them) in a git repository.
 This could save you a lot of time instead of just running
 ```bash
 go test ./...
 ```